technosemiotics/2023-ws-ai/programme.md

 ---
 layout: page
-title: Winter school 2023
+title: Programme
 permalink: programme
 ---

-## Winter school on AI & society
-January 16-19(20), 2023, Olomouc, Czechia

 An intensive course with lectures on the history of AI, technology and society, science fiction and pop culture, current applications of AI, and practical exercises on making sense of the complex discourses on technology.

-**Winter School on AI & society, 16-19 January 2023, Palacký University Olomouc** [More info »](https://oltk.upol.cz/aktuality/#c68751)
+**16-19 January 2023, Palacký University Olomouc**
+[More info »](https://oltk.upol.cz/aktuality/#c68751)

 ## Monday, January 16